2025 IUSS World Soil of the Year

-World Soil Of The Year
+World Soil of the Year elections

 2024 IUSS World Soil of the Year